NJUCM-BJUCM-TCM-AI/Med-Shicheng/README.md

 > Access to the Hugging Face repository is **gated and manually reviewed**.
 Before requesting model access, please complete the following steps:
 > 1. Download and complete either the [**Chinese application form**](./application_forms/Med-Shicheng_Model_Access_Application_Form_CN.docx) or the [**English application form**](./application_forms/Med-Shicheng_Model_Access_Application_Form_EN.docx).
 > 2. Email the completed application form to [**zhiliu@njucm.edu.cn**](mailto:zhiliu@njucm.edu.cn).
-> 3. After sending the application form, submit an access request on the [**Hugging Face model**](https://huggingface.co/MightyAntsGoesUp/Med-Shicheng-1.5B-Base).
+> 3. After sending the application form, submit an access request on the [**Hugging Face**](https://huggingface.co/MightyAntsGoesUp/Med-Shicheng-1.5B-Base).
 >
 > Each application will be reviewed individually.
 Approved applicants will be notified by email and granted access through Hugging Face.
 Please ensure that the **Hugging Face username** and **contact email** provided in the form correspond to the account used for the access request.